 File System Error

 Stop code: FAT_FILE_SYSTEM or NTFS, which means there may be issues with the hard drive or SSD.
 If the issue is software-based, updating the drivers is the best bet.
 Then scan your pc using command prompt.
+If you are familiar with this, then we think you should also know how you can clear the screen of Command Prompt in Windows.
 Open command prompt as admin and type “sfc/scannow” to start scanning your pc for issues.

 Sometimes the error occurs if any folder locking software is used.
 Another possible reason for this error can be a faulty hard disc.
 The hard disc often faces physical damage which can hamper its ability to function properly, in which case you may end up buying a new one.